This is a post by Sarah Phillimore

 Parents versus the state

 The question of ‘parents rights’ has been bought into very stark focus by the court hearings around Charlie Gard.
+EDIT And have continued around the case of Alfie Evans.
 There has been an enormous wealth of comment, blogs and articles which demonstrates the strong emotional reactions of many to these proceedings; a stark illustration of the tensions around balancing completing ‘rights’ and interests of parent and child – particularly when the child is an unconscious baby.

 A thoughtful article in the Independent summarised the key issues well – decisions over Charlie Gard’s future encapsulated a clash between medical opinion and parental instinct.
 The law is clear; where doctors and parents disagree over what treatment is in the ‘best interests’ of a child, neither parents nor doctors are able to demand or veto certain treatment.
 Any dispute must come before a court where a Judge will decide.
 The court had to operate on the fundamental principle of the Children Act 1989; that Charlie’s welfare would be the ‘paramount’ consideration.